abckyadav/Kanban-Board/readme.md

 npm run dev
 ```

-ii) Go to backend folder and install packages then start
+ii) Go to the backend folder and install packages then start

 ```bash
 cd backend/